eswan18/ethanswan.com/content/posts/2025/2025-04-23-tool-lifecycle-trap/index.md

 its "customer base" is guaranteed by internal fiat.
 Feature development continues, but with an emphasis on checking boxes rather than building things that users want to use.

+This kind of goal misalignment is a near-inevitable outcome for any application with a captive audience.
-**This leads to tools that *technically* work but are confusing, error-prone, underdocumented, and not generalizable to novel use cases[^enterprise-software]**.
+**It leads to tools that *technically* work but are confusing, error-prone, underdocumented, and not generalizable to novel use cases[^enterprise-software]**.

 Eventually, the hidden costs of these tools cause internal paralysis: building new products is slow and painful because it requires interacting with numerous flaky and difficult tools along the way.
 Blame for this slowdown is hard to attribute.